luccareinehr/gsoc-final-submission/README.md

 ## My contributions

-We can devide the work done in three timeframes:
+We can divide the work done in three timeframes:

 ### First phase (June - July)